ISilviu/travel-companion/README.md

 ## Running the application

 The application can be run using the following command: `docker-compose up`.
+It will run the tests, migrations and start the development server.
 ## Endpoints

 The application has 3 main REST endpoints: